brampijper-old/learning-react-native/README.md

 # Combined Repo for tutorials on learning React-Native
 This repo consists of project I made when following the React Native tutorials on Udemy.

+#Album Project:
-The first Album project is simply to explore basic options in react native and covered the re-usable components, props and states.
+The first project was made to explore the options in react native and covered the re-usable components, props and states.

+#Authenticator Project:
-In the authenticator project I implemented the firebase connecting, so users could log-in with their email and password.
+During this project I implemented the firebase connecting, so users could log-in with their email and password and update their emailadress accordingly.

+#Redux Example:
-The third project was being build with the Redux library and it's a test application to get to know Redux more.
+The third project was being build with the Redux library to get to know Redux more.
+I learned about reducers, store, actions and the provider tag.

+#Manager:
-At last the fourth project: "manager" will dive deeper into the Redux library with more reducers and such.
+With this project I will dive deeper into the Redux library. *Currently working on this project